amyjprogrammer/GoldBadge_EFA/README.md

 * Komodo Cafe
 	- application to add, delete and review all menu items
 	- works with lists to store information

+* Komodo Email
+	- application to create, read, update and delete Customer Information
+	- auto generates customer id and by the customer type assigns an email to send